 New research finds association between cat hyperthyroid disease and flame retardant levels in dust

 Analysis of several commercially available canned cat foods suggested that food is not a major source of PBDEs.
-Ingestion of dust from grooming, however, is proposed as the main source of the cats' PBDE exposure.
-The estimates for PBDE exposure calculated from her data indicate that domestic cats are at risk for adverse thyroid effects from these chemicals.
+Ingestion of dust from grooming, however, is proposed as the main source of the cats’ PBDE exposure.
+The estimates for PBDE exposure calculated from the study data indicate that domestic cats are at risk for adverse thyroid effects from these chemicals.

 Treatment options for feline hyperthyroidism include surgery, drug therapy (methimazole), radioactive iodine treatment, and a new treatment for the disease which is a prescription diet called Hill’s y/d which is very low in iodine.